Camp - Do We Go Around the Houses, or Do Houses Go Around Us?

 Mycelium - the thread-like underground root network of fungi; a biodegradable alternative to plastic and new sustainable building material.

 Image: Rob Battersby (top), Alicia Canter for Biohm (bottom)

 Cob - a natural building material made from subsoil, water, fibrous organic material (typically straw), and sometimes lime.

-Akin to a cob structure, I learnt a technique using unfired caly, straw and risk husks on my recent Coventry City of Culture / British Council research trip to work with the Kumartuli of Kolkata, India.
+Akin to a cob structure, I learnt a technique using unfired caly, straw and risk husks on a 2020 Coventry City of Culture / British Council research trip to work with the Kumartuli of Kolkata, India.
 This process lends itself to durational or temporary installation, as the materials will break down and can be returned to the earth with rain / water.

 Mario Merz - Igloo, Do We Go Around Houses, or Do Houses Go Around Us?1977, reconstructed 1985 In 1971 the artist described the igloo as 'the ideal organic shape both a world and a small house a synthesis, a complex image'.
 Merz's igloos are primitive forms of shelter and habitation.
 Both self-contained worlds and small houses, they attempt to answer the artist's own questions: 'is space straight or curved?
 Do houses move round you or do you move round houses?
 What does making a house mean?' (quoted in Marlis Grüterich, 'Mario Merz', Data, no.21, May-June 1976, pp.45-6).